 3. “Require nothing unreasonable of your officers and men, but see that whatever is required be punctually complied with.
 Reward and punish every man according to his merit, without partiality or prejudice; hear his complaints; if well-founded, redress them; if otherwise, discourage them, in order to prevent frivolous ones.
 Discourage vice in every shape, and impress upon the mind of every man, from the first to the lowest, the importance of the cause, and what it is they are contending for.”

 - George Washington

 This quote from America’s first president is both extremely wise and extremely important.
-What Washington is saying here is that if you want to be a great leader, you must be fair and reasonable, and you must adequately address the concerns of your subordinates.
-He also says that you must also keep your followers focused by reminding them how important the work that they are doing is.
+What Washington is saying here is that if you want to be a great leader, you must be fair and reasonable.
+Also, you must adequately address the concerns of your subordinates.
+Furthermore, he says that you must also keep your followers focused by reminding them how important the work that they are doing is.
 This is excellent advice for leaders.